dperrymorrow/re-bars/README.md

 }
 ```

-## Template:
+## Template
 The template is the Handlebars template that will be rendered.
 What is defined as the return from your `data()` function will be the root scope of the template when rendering.
-Any Handlebars helpers methods you define in `helpers` will be automatically added to the instance rendering the component, and be available for use.
-ReBars includes several helpers as well.

 ## Name
 Each component must define a name.
-This is is the string you will use to render components using the [`{{component}}`](#the-component-helper) helper within your template.
+This is is the string you will use to render components using the [component](#the-component-helper) helper within your template.

 ## Data
 The data for the component.
 Must be a function that retuns an Object.